Are you wondering where to stay in Seoul?

 - What I love: Artistic, movie-themed décor throughout

 One of the highlights of staying here is the rooftop bar which offers stunning views over the city.
-Well, that, and the cinematic theme evident throughout the property.
 Local and movie-themed artworks are found on each floor, as well as in the small gallery.

 Budget accommodation in Myeongdong: Daeyoung Hotel Myeongdong